TheQYD/pitt-seal/README.md

 ### Media

-Here are the before & after photos.
+Here is a comparison between the original slab of brass and the relief.

 ![Comparison](photos/comparison.jpg?raw=true "Pitt Seal")